 The School uses a Learning Management System, badged as MyGrammar, to support both classroom teaching and as a delivery platform for learning resources, objects and services.
 The curriculum resources provided include course documents, slide-shows, educational videos, interactive quizzes and tutorials, discussion forums, surveys and access to academic databases.
 The School has an extensive wireless network that enables access across the entire campus and all classrooms are equipped with a range of display technology.
 A One to One Mobile Computing Program operates across Years 7 to 12 and allows students immediate access to their learning anywhere, anytime.

-BGS is well advanced in the process of phasing in the Australian Curriculum.
+BGS has implemented the Australian Curriculum.
 Outlined by the Australian Curriculum, Assessment and Reporting Authority (ACARA) – the independent authority responsible for implementing the national curriculum – the Australian Curriculum includes seven General Capabilities.
 These General Capabilities traverse all specific disciplines and study areas and are regarded as the core skills and dispositions for 21st century students.
 The General Capabilities are:

 Information and communication technology capability